maverikod/vvz-bhlff/docs/steps/step_00/step_00_bvp_core_framework.md

 # Step 00: 7D BVP Framework - Central Foundation of the System

 ## Goal
-Implement the **7D Base High-Frequency Field (BVP)** as the central framework of the entire system, according to the 7D phase field theory.
+Implement the **7D Base High-Frequency Field (BVP)** as the central framework of the entire system, according to the 7D phase field theory and updated technical specification.

 ## Theoretical Foundations of 7D BVP